'Trump Baby' blimp to fly in London for U.S. president's visit

 While much of the British public is hostile to Trump, there have been calls to tone down protests against him during this visit, when he will attend observances of the 75th anniversary of the D-Day landing by U.S. and British forces on the beaches of Nazi-occupied France during World War Two.

-“This is not, then, all about Donald Trump; it is about honoring a crucial offensive that helped bring an end to the war in Europe,” the Evening Standard newspaper wrote in an editorial, noting that for many surviving veterans it was the last major anniversary they would be able to attend.
-“The U.S. president is right to attend; whatever we think of Mr Trump, we should make him welcome for this important anniversary.”
+“This is not, then, all about Donald Trump; it is about honouring a crucial offensive that helped bring an end to the war in Europe,” the Evening Standard newspaper wrote in an editorial, noting that for many surviving veterans it was the last major anniversary they would be able to attend.
+“The U.S. president is right to attend; whatever we think of Mr Trump, we should make him welcome for this important anniversary.” ($1 = 0.7910 pounds) (Reporting by Paul Sandle)